uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 \end{bmatrix}
 {math-block end}

-Where the top left value just means multiply all the x values by 2, and the bottom right value means multiply all the y values by 2.
+where the top left value just means multiply all the x values by 2, and the bottom right value means multiply all the y values by 2.

 You can try it out in the following interactive: